robwilds/DBPCustomerDemo/README.md

 # Getting started

+You will need access to quay.io.
+Please contact Hyland for this information.

 After pulling this repo, perform chmod +x \*.sh at the root of the project to be sure you can run all sh scripts

 Now execute the run.sh script which present a menu. pick the option that best fits your intent.
 When running directly after a pull from github, select start (option 1).